 Bin it, don’t flush it – Nothing except human waste and toilet paper should ever go into the sewer system.
 So that’s a big ‘NO’ to wipes (even the so-called ‘flushable’ ones), sanitary towels, cotton buds, condoms, nappies.
 Any of these items can block your pipes (especially if they get mixed up with FOG too).
 Result: sewage backing up in your home.
 Not recommended.

-Septic tanks count – Properties not connected to the main sewer network may use a septic tank for wastewater disposal.
-In January 2015, new rules were introduced for the way septic tanks and small sewage treatment plants are regulated in England.
-Now, by law, you must comply with ‘general binding rules’ to ensure your system is maintained properly and does not cause pollution.
-In areas identified as ‘environmentally sensitive’, you may need a permit too.
-Getting it wrong could result in prosecution, so make sure you check out your responsibilities.
+Septic tanks count – Properties that are not connected to the main sewer network may use a septic tank for wastewater disposal, and these have their own rules and regulations that must be followed.
+In January 2020, new general binding rules on how to properly maintain and prevent pollution from septic tanks and small sewage treatment plants came into full effect, so these should be followed closely; in areas identified as environmentally sensitive, you also may require a permit too.
+Getting it wrong could result in a fine or prosecution, so make sure you have a clear understanding of your responsibilities.